Liver Failure

 Can liver failure be treated?

-What are complications of liver failure?
+What are the treatment options for liver failure?

 Is liver failure reversible?